GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 6: Assistance: Get request for a specific Subaward report in Published status.</summary>
+<summary>Example 7: GET request for a specific subaward report in the Published status.</summary>
 <p>
 <code><pre>
 [